Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Goedert's 47.7 receiving yards per game in his seven matchups against the Football Team are 7.8 fewer than his over/under for Sunday's game.
+- In his seven matchups against the Football Team, Goedert's 47.7 receiving yards average is 7.8 less than his over/under for Sunday's game (55.5).

 - Goedert, in seven matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.

-- The 280.2 passing yards the Football Team give up per game makes them the NFL's 30th-ranked pass defense this season.
+- The Football Team have the NFL's 30th-ranked pass defense this season, surrendering 280.2 yards per game through the air.

-- With 33 passing TDs conceded this season, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- Goedert put together a 28-yard performance against the Giants last week on two catches while being targeted four times.

-- Over his last three games, Goedert's 19 targets have resulted in 15 catches for 268 yards (89.3 ypg) and two touchdowns.
+- Goedert's 15 grabs over his last three outings have yielded 268 yards (89.3 ypg) and two touchdowns.
+He's been targeted 19 times.

 Goedert's Philadelphia Teammates